Rosalila/BulletHellMaker/README.md

 }
 ```

-### Define patterns
+### Define attack patterns

 Attach bullet to patterns to create attacks.
-Name the character attacks as `Primary` and `Secondary` so they get automatically attacked to the `a` and `b` buttons defined on the `config.json`.
-You can name enemy attack patterns as you want and then invoke them when you define the enemy behavior (see below).
+Name the character attacks as `Primary` and `Secondary` so they get automatically attached to the `a` and `b` buttons defined on the `config.json`.
+You can name enemy attack patterns as you want and then invoke them when you define the enemy behavior, see [Enemy behavior](#Enemy-behavior).

 patterns.json: